Odontodactylus scyllarus

-Odontodactylus scyllarus, commonly known as the peacock mantis shrimp, harlequin mantis shrimp, painted mantis shrimp, clown mantis shrimp or rainbow mantis shrimp, is a large stomatopod native to the epipelagic seabed across the Indo-Pacific, ranging from Guam to East Africa, and as far South as Northern KwaZulu Natal in South Africa.
+Odontodactylus scyllarus, commonly known as the peacock mantis shrimp, harlequin mantis shrimp, painted mantis shrimp, clown mantis shrimp, rainbow mantis shrimp, or simply mantis shrimp, is a large Stomatopod native to the epipelagic seabed across the Indo-Pacific, ranging from the Marianas to East Africa, and as far South as Northern KwaZulu Natal in South Africa.
+It is one of roughly 480 species of mantis shrimp, which are well known for their raptorial claws, exceptional vision, and their unique way of interacting with other marine species.

 In the marine aquarium trade, it is both prized for its attractiveness and considered by others to be a dangerous pest.

 Description

 O. scyllarus is one of the larger, more colourful mantis shrimps commonly seen, ranging in size from 3-18 cm.
 They are primarily green with orange legs and leopard-like spots on the anterior carapace.

 Their ability to see circularly polarised light has led to studies to determine if the mechanisms by which their eyes operate can be replicated for use in reading CDs and similar optical storage devices.

 The dactyl club

-The dactyl club is the most electron dense region of the stomatopod exoskeleton.
-From a transverse cross section, the club can be divided into three different regions: the impact region, the periodic region and the striated region.
-The mechanical properties of each region has a correlation to the degree of mineralization that is present.
+One predatory adaptation of O. scyllarus is its hammer-like appendage, the dactyl club.
+This is the most electron-dense region of the stomatopod exoskeleton.
+Mechanically, the dactyl club is a spring-loaded weapon.

-There is a step-like decrease in calcium concentration from the impact region towards the periodic region of the dactyl club, meanwhile the phosphate concentration decreases in a gradient manner.
-Alongside this the carbon and magnesium concentrations increases in the same region, hence stipulating that the impact region is mainly composed of calcium phosphate while the rest of the club contains a combination of calcium phosphate and calcium carbonate.
-The impact region has shown to be mainly composed of hydroxyapatite, with a higher degree of crystallinity compared to that found in bovine bone.
+From a transverse cross-section, the club can be divided into three different regions: the impact region, the periodic region and the striated region.
+The mechanical properties of each region have a correlation to the degree of mineralization that is present.
+There is a step-like decrease in calcium concentration from the impact region towards the periodic region of the dactyl club; meanwhile, the phosphate concentration decreases in a gradient manner.
+Alongside this the carbon and magnesium concentrations increases in the same region: hence, the impact region is mainly composed of calcium phosphate while the rest of the club contains a combination of calcium phosphate and calcium carbonate.
+The impact region has shown to be mainly composed of hydroxyapatite, with a higher degree of crystallinity compared to that found in bovine bone, which is what lessens the brunt of impact.
+Compared to other appendages, this structure is five times as thick and increases the solidity of the club at the point of contact.